 For hard-copy print version of this guide on VBT please click here.

 Baseball is an explosive sport where things happen fast and hard.
 This requires massive amounts of power and finding the best methods to get our athletes there is our number one priority.
 In this article, I will be reviewing force-velocity profiling in athletes which I believe to be a “game changer” in programming.
 I will also highlight how you can pinpoint and train the specific strength zones needed with Velocity-Based Training to help maximize the potential in not only baseball players but all athletes to create power/explosiveness.
 Continue reading “Velocity-Based Training for Pitchers and Baseball Players”

-There is tremendous mis-information in the market place about weighted balls and I certainly don’t want to create a frenzy so let me start by saying this.
+There is tremendous mis-information in the market place about weighted baseball training and I certainly don’t want to create a frenzy so let me start by saying this.
 This article isn’t about the pros and cons of weighted ball programs.
 It’s about the importance and reasons why you should consider (a) including and implementing a thorough assessment, (b) monitoring the dosage and (c) participating in an individualized strength and conditioning program alongside the weighted ball program.
-Continue reading “7 Crucial Considerations When Training with Weighted Balls”
+Continue reading “7 Crucial Considerations for Weighted Baseball Training”

 Generally, when players start to struggle with throwing strikes, they’ve been conditioned to modify their mechanics.
 Many times, this is completely unnecessary.
 Anatomy often tells us that in order to fix a “control” issue, strength and stability may need to be addressed before looking deeper into the situation.
 Continue reading “4 Ways to Improve Command and Control in the Weight Room”